 Buying tickets through the Southern California CityPASS is a breeze – grab them online here.
 You’ll get an email immediately and can download and print your e-tickets from home.

 So, is the Southern California CityPASS a good deal?
 Well, that depends on what you’re looking for.

-On the other hand, if you simply want to choose which attractions you visit and buy tickets at a discounted price, then using the Southern California CityPASS website may be a good option for you.
-With the new format, you’re not paying for attractions you won’t use, but you can still save money!
+On the other hand, if you simply want to choose which attractions you visit and buy tickets at a discounted price, using the Southern California CityPASS website may be a good option for you.
+With the new format, you’re not paying for attractions you won’t use, but you can still save money.

 Ultimately, the attractions offered through the site appeal most to families with kids who are game to spend several days enjoying the SoCal theme park scene.
 If that describes you, then you may be able to find a good deal.
 If you’re not gung-ho for theme parks, don’t bother checking it out.

 Thanks so much for reading and enjoy your trip to Southern California!
 Until next time, happy traveling!